LBHackney-IT/terraform-action/README.md

 # Terraform Action for AWS
-Configures credentials and runs terraform commands in a Github Action
+Configures credentials and runs terraform commands in a Github Action.

 # Usage
 Use this when following feature branch development (Guide TBC) and want to deploy IAC using Terraform